Images of nonsingular nonrotating black holes in conformal gravity: The models

-so that the spacetime is free of intrinsic singularity \cite{Bambi:2016wdn}.
+so that the spacetime is free of intrinsic singularity \cite{Modesto:2016max}.
+Especially, this spacetime is geodesically complete, and its Ricci scalar and Kretschmann scalar are regular everywhere \cite{Bambi:2016wdn}.
 In our notational convention, $L$ is a length scale prescribed by the gravitational theory \cite{Modesto:2016max,Bambi:2016wdn}, while $\rh$ is the Schwarzschild radius related to the BH mass $M$ by $\rh=2GM/c^2$.
 In the present paper, we will study three benchmark models with $L=0$, $\rh$ and $1.4\rh$ in Eq. \eqref{S}, though there are many other choices for $S(r)$ and $L$ \cite{Modesto:2016max,Bambi:2017yoz}.
 Apparently, when $L=0$, the scale factor \eqref{S} reduces to $S=1$, and the metric \eqref{metric-conSch} goes back to the familiar Schwarzschild metric.
+In the limit $M=0$, the three models all go back to the flat spacetime.
+From the point of view of Refs. \cite{Modesto:2016max,Bambi:2016wdn,Bambi:2017yoz}, different choices of function $S(r)$ correspond to different choices of gauge before the conformal symmetry is broken.
+After symmetry breaking, they correspond to different vacua and can produce observable effects.